The Invariant Measures of some Infinite Interval Exchange Maps: Proofs of main results

 \subsection{Surviving functions and measures}

 We will now continue the discussion from Section \ref{sect:operators}.
-Recall, we were able to define invariant measures in $\M_{\bm \theta}$ by showing that $\f \in \R^\V$ was a $\bm \theta$-survivor.
-Then we obtain an invariant measure $\Psi_{\bm \theta}^{-1} \circ \Xi(\f)$ by Theorem \ref{thm:operator_theorem} and Definition \ref{def:function_survivors}.
+Recall that if $\f$ was a $\btheta$-survivor, then we obtain an invariant measure $\Psi_{\bm \theta}^{-1} \circ \Xi(\f)$ by Theorem \ref{thm:operator_theorem} and Definition \ref{def:function_survivors}.
 It turns out that under a ``reasonable'' assumption all measures arise in this way.
 Recall that $\Surv_{\bm \theta}$ denotes the set of all $\bm \theta$-survivors in $\R^\V$.

 \begin{definition}[Subsequence decay property] We say that $S(\G,\w)$ has the {\em subsequence decay property}, if for any $\bm \theta \in \Rn_\lambda$ and any $\f \in \Surv_{\bm \theta}$ there is a subsequence $\langle g_{n_i} \rangle$ of the $\lambda$-shrinking sequence of $\bm \theta$ for which